-- AEMO and NSPs will not be able to progress any assessment of proposed performance standards without a complete, site-specific PSCAD model, in addition to all other information required by AEMO’s Power System Model Guidelines.
+- AEMO and NSPs will not be able to progress any assessment of proposed performance standards without a complete, site-specific PSCAD model, incorporating all information required by AEMO’s Power System Model Guidelines.

 - A full system strength impact assessment will be required for all new and modified connections proposed.
-System strength connection works or remediation schemes will be needed, which will require additional capital investment – there is little or no scope to add generation to runback or inter-trip schemes.
+System strength connection works or remediation schemes will be needed, which will require additional capital investment – there is no scope to add generation runback or inter-trip schemes.

 ASIG Lessons learned session slide pack2.53 MB

 West Murray Zone Sequencing Paper71.99 KB